 Morris and Co Morris, Marshall, Faulkner and Co W Morris

 Founded in 1861, the objective of its chief founder, William Morris (1834-96) was to produce high quality furnishings and fabrics, in conscious rejection of growing industrialisation.
 Much of the early success of the company was in the design and making of stained glass and until quite recently, theirs was the only C19 glass deemed worthy of serious attention.
 Their early glass was designed by Pre-Raphaelite artists, including D G Rossetti (DGR) and F Madox Brown (see this section above) (FMB), but soon Sir E Burne-Jones (BJ) became responsible.
 This led to a change of style towards the Italian High Renaissance which caused a break with some early clients such as G F Bodley.
 In its early years the firm had been badly organised and under-charged for its work, but a restructuring in 1875 led to a more business-like approach.
 The new organisation was under Morris’s direct control, though the time he could devote to the company became less as his other interests grew.
 Other designers were P P Marshall (see this section above) (PPM), C Faulkner and P Webb (PW).
-After Burne-Jones died in 1898 his designs continued to be used posthumously and John Henry Dearle (JHD) (1860-1932) and W H Knight produced new ones in a similar idiom until the firm closed in 1940, but they lacked both originality and the imaginative though unexpectedly light colouring of the company’s earlier work.
+After Burne-Jones died in 1898 his designs continued to be used posthumously and John Henry Dearle (JHD) (1860-1932), his son Duncan Dearle (DD) and W H Knight produced new ones in a similar idiom until the firm closed in 1940, but mostly they lacked both originality and the imaginative though unexpectedly light colouring of the company’s earlier work.
 Most of its other work was domestic in character, though they produced some fittings for churches, notably tiled reredoses, in which George G Scott junior was particularly interested.
 Morris himself trained first as an architect under G E Street, but soon became diverted by the decorative arts, of which his designs for textiles and wallpapers were especially influential.
 As well as founding what became Morris and Co, he was a poet and became involved in radical Socialist politics.
 Late in life he started the design and making of hand-produced books at his Kelmscott Press.

 Lit: L Parry (ed): William Morris, 1996; A C Sewter: The Stained Glass of William Morris and his Circle, 1974-75

-Glass: Billingshurst (probable); Brighton and Hove, – Annunciation (DGR and BJ); – St Michael (BJ, FMB, PW, PPM); Hastings, – St Mary Magdalene (BJ); Haywards Heath, – St Wilfrid (BJ and FMB); Lancing, – St Michael (JHD?); Madehurst (BJ – fragments); Portslade by Sea, – St Andrew (BJ, posthumous); Rotherfield (BJ and WM); Rottingdean (BJ); Rye (BJ); Tillington (BJ, posthumous); Wadhurst (BJ, posthumous); Worthing, – St Paul; – Holy Trinity
+Glass: Billingshurst (DD); Brighton and Hove, – Annunciation (DGR and BJ); – St Michael (BJ, FMB, PW, PPM); Hastings, – St Mary Magdalene (BJ); Haywards Heath, – St Wilfrid (BJ and FMB); Lancing, – St Michael (JHD?); Madehurst (BJ – fragments); Portslade by Sea, – St Andrew (BJ, posthumous); Rotherfield (BJ and WM); Rottingdean (BJ); Rye (BJ); Stopham (attr); Tillington (BJ, posthumous); Wadhurst (BJ, posthumous); Worthing, – St Paul; – Holy Trinity

 Fittings: Clapham, tiled reredos; Findon, tiled reredos; Patching, tiled reredos (possible)